 Transport to Squamish

 It is a quick drive from Vancouver to Squamish on the BC-99 S highway, 63 km taking about 55 minutes.
-There is daily public transport with the Squamish connector for about $CAD 30 return or several other bus services.
-I stayed over in Squamish or two and did the Black Tusk from here, getting to Rubble Creek parking area in Garibaldi Park is easy from here with the Shred Shuttle for $CAD 22 return.
+There is daily public transport with the Squamish connector for $CAD 40 return or several other bus services.

 The Stawamus Chief